Buying Guide

 Budget-Conscious Buyer

-A lower price point does not automatically mean a weaker ball on the right conditions.
+A lower price point does not automatically mean a weaker ball under the right conditions.

-The Brunswick Rhino provides controlled, predictable hook on light-to-medium oil.
+• The Brunswick Rhino provides a controlled, predictable hook on light-to-medium oil.

 Lane conditions are the other half of the equation.